Freud’s Instinctual Legacy | A Scientific Redemption

 Emotional Primacy in Action

-Panksepp’s (1998) capitalized spelling of emotions denote precise, teleological systems—such as SEEKING driving exploration, CARE fostering bonds—outpacing the DEP’s reactive cognition.
-In ISA, I’ve observed this firsthand: A person surviving abuse, exhibited repetition compulsion, reenacting trauma via FEAR-driven prediction errors.
+Panksepp’s (1998) capitalized spelling of emotions denote precise, ontological and teleological drives such as the SEEKING system that drives exploration, or the CARE system that fosters bonds.
+In ISA, I’ve observed this firsthand: A person surviving abuse, exhibited a repetition compulsion, reenacting trauma via FEAR-driven prediction errors.
 Her Instinctual Consciousness, recalling suppressed memories, sought resolution, not mere suppression.
 This bottom-up flow, where emotions precede and inform thought, echoes Freud’s insight that feeling underpins reasoning, a truth CBT and DBT overlook to their detriment.
 We need to feel better in order to think better (Richards, S., & Richards, P., 2025)

 A Call for Paradigm Shift